The small businesses landscape in the United States has experienced many changes during the past few decades.

 According to the Association for Enterprise Opportunity, micro businesses generate $2.4 trillion in receipts and account for 17% of GDP and employ more than 31 million people.
 The key takeaway from this article is that with high quality education, micro-businesses could grow and flourish much faster than medium and large businesses.
 This idea is simply a hypothetical scalability scenario – if 100,000 micro businesses can add 1 job every month for a year as a result of proper education/direction, the result is 12 million new job opportunities in just one year.
 Of course this is all hypothetical, but the potential is much greater and realistic for micro-businesses because of how quick they can move compared to larger businesses.

 Putting it all Together

-We’ve covered some very exciting trends and statistics about small businesses, along with the power potential of micro businesses.
+We’ve covered some very exciting small businesses statistics and trends, along with the power potential of micro businesses.

 To illustrate everything for the perspective of a micro-business or small business owner, let’s look at life-cycles and goals:

 For this example, we’re going to check out the small business Country Lane Furniture, a family-owned biz that makes Amish and Mennonite furniture:

 1) Let’s travel back in time to the beginning.
 It’s 1989 and this is a micro-business.